Visual-Novel-Machinery/VNMSpine2D/ReadMe.md

 2. Click on File -> Reparent Blueprint.
 3. Reparent the widget blueprint to BaseSpine2DCharacterDisplayWidget.
 4. Add a Spine Widget right next the Character Image and call it "SpineCharacterImage"
+5. Align the SpineCharacterImage in the same way as Character Image
+6. Import your Spine Characters
+7. Create a Data Table of type "VNM Spine 2D Character Definition"
+8. Go to Project Settings -> Plugins -> Visual Novel Machinery Spine 2D and set the data table in the settings
+9. Add your imported characters to it
+10. Add your characters to the character definitions data table
+11. Add all animations as emotions to the characters (Just keep the Image Definition empty)
+11. You are good to go!